jube-home/www.jube.io/_pages/jube-training.md

 - Stepping and Debugging Exhaustive Model Training

 ## **Pricing**

 * 3 Days Core Training: EUR 2400
 * 4 Days Core and Developer Training: EUR 3200

-Training delivered onsite.
-Travel and expenses bill separately and in advance.
+Training delivered in person and onsite.
+Travel and expenses billed separately and in advance.

 ## **Resources:**